-A: We’re developing a multi-tiered support system that includes the ORPTS Regional Liaisons, the RPS Support Team, the New York State Call Center, and Tyler Technologies.
+A: We’re developing a multi-tiered support system you can contact.
+It will include the ORPTS Regional Liaisons, the RPS Support Team, and the New York State Call Center.

 A: New York State will set up accounts for local officials.
 Each municipality will control access permissions.